jonh14lk/Competitive_Programming/README.md

 # Competitive Programming

-My competitive programming repo, with resources that I studied at some point :heart:.
+My competitive programming repo, with resources that I like it :heart:.

-## **What is competitive programming? :thinking**
+## **What is competitive programming? :thinking:**

 I like these videos to introduce competitive programming to a new person: